 Sunish Chabba’s Bosch Puzzle Transformed Playing Cards is much more than just a new deck.
-Based on the visionary world of Hieronymus Bosch Garden of Earthly Delights in which worldly pleasure is contrasted with vice and corruption.it is of course full of enigmatic and macabre imagery, as seen in the tryptych titled
+Based on the visionary world of Hieronymus Bosch Garden of Earthly Delights in which worldly pleasure is contrasted with vice and corruption.it is of course full of enigmatic imagery, as seen in the tryptych titled

 This extraordinary playing card project involved hundreds of hours of research over 2 years.
 Many aspects of Bosch’s artwork have been cleverly combined in an entirely original manner.
 The puzzle in this deck of cards is that it can actually be formed into a complete polyptych artwork resembling a masterpiece by Bosch, taking playing cards into the realm of fine art.
 Each individual card has custom artwork, but all the cards combine to form a single larger picture.

 The cards are also in a semi-transformational style, which is in itself an additional challenge.
 This means that the pips have been integrated into the compositions, making each card a self-contained picture.
 An additional point of interest is that the primary restriction with artwork on playing cards, which is the constrained size, has been ingeniously surpassed in this wonderful polyptych tribute to the Flemish master painter.